-- For when every commandment in the Law of Moses was spoken to all the people, then having taken the blood of calves and goats with water, and scarlet wool, and hyssop, he sprinkled it on both the book itself and all the people,
+- For when every commandment according to the law was spoken by Moses to all the people, then having taken the blood of calves and goats with water, and scarlet wool, and hyssop, he sprinkled it on both the book itself and all the people,

 - saying: “This is the blood of the covenant which God commanded for you.”4quotation/allusion to Exodus 24:8

 - And he likewise sprinkled the tabernacle, and also all the vessels of ministry with blood.